liweiliwei33/academic-website/content/publication/pub6/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *NAACL 2022*
+publication: In *NLPCC 2022*
-publication_short: In *NAACL 2022*
+publication_short: In *NLPCC 2022*

-abstract: Sign language recognition and translation first uses a recognition module to generate glosses from sign language videos and then employs a translation module to translate glosses into spoken sentences.
-Most existing works focus on the recognition step, while paying less attention to sign language translation.
-In this work, we propose a task-aware instruction network, namely TIN-SLT, for sign language translation, by introducing the instruction module and the learning-based feature fuse strategy into a Transformer network.
+abstract:  Inspired by some mixup augmentations in computer vision, we proposed three sentence-level data augmentations including CMix, CombiMix, TextMosaic, and adapted them to the NER task.
+Through empirical experiments on three authoritative datasets (OntoNotes4,CoNLL03,OntoNotes5),we found that these methods will improve the effectiveness of the models if controlling the number of augmented samples.

 # Summary.
 An optional shortened abstract.
-summary: In this work, we propose a task-aware instruction network, namely TIN-SLT, for sign language translation, by introducing the instruction module and the learning-based feature fuse strategy into a Transformer network.
+summary: In this work, we propose three sentence-level data augmentations including CMix, CombiMix, TextMosaic, and adapted them to the NER task.

 tags: []

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: